dwkim78/pdtrend/README.md

 |---:|:---|
 | n_min_data | The number of minimum data points in a light curves.
 If a light curve has fewer data points than this value, ```FMdata``` discards the light curve.
 Default is 100. |

 Setting this parameter to a proper value is very important.
 For example, let's assume that observation periods of almost all light curves are about one year.
-If there exists one light curve whose observation period is only one month, then every light curves in the returned ```lcs``` will be one month long because it is what "sync" means.
+If there exists one light curve whose observation period is only one month, then every light curves in the returned ```lcs``` will be one month long.
 Therefore, you should either increase or decrease the value according to the temporal characteristics of your light curves.

 The returned ```lcs``` can be ingested into PDT as: ```pdt = PDTrend(lcs); pdt.run()``` (see [How to Use PDT](#how-to-use-pdt) for details).